8 Do’s and Dont’s of Liposuction Recovery

 - DO wear liposuction compression garments.
 You will be provided one before you leave the hospital, and you must wear it constantly.
 Compression garments keep your new figure intact as it heals, enhancing the final results.
 These garments also help prevent infection, so keep it and your wounds clean.
 You should also wear loose-fitting clothing to avoid putting pressure on the surgical area.

-- DO attend post-surgical check-ups.
+- DO attend your post-surgical check-ups.
 This allows us to monitor your recovery and ensure that you are healing properly.
-During these follow-ups, we can also recommend further action, such as when to stop taking painkillers and wearing a compression garment.
+During these follow-ups, we can also recommend further action, such as when to stop taking pain medication and wearing a compression garment.
+Our surgeon will also check on the progress of your wound healing and let you know how soon you can resume certain activities and return to work.

 - DO NOT take ibuprofen or any anti-inflammatory medications.
 These may thin your blood and cause it to flow faster than normal.
 Negative effects may include blood clots and swelling in parts of your body far away from the treatment area.